smbadiwe/GHSOUserMatching/README.md

 # Predicting Whether a GitHub and Stack Overflow Account Belong to the same person

-This work is inspired by the ideas in [this paper by Takahiro Komamizu](http://dx.doi.org/10.18293/SEKE2017-109)

 ## Summary
 The sections below are only for those who need more detail.
 If you, like me, are in a hurry, simply run `learning\start.py` once you've setup your data in a postgresql database.
 In fact, you can simply study the code there and get the top-level implementation detail

 ## Data